moznion/rspec-sse-matchers/README.md

 #### Miscellaneous Matchers

+- `be_successfully_opened`: Check that the response indicates the SSE connection has been opened successfully
 - `be_gracefully_closed`: Check that the response body ends with "\n\n" (indicating proper SSE close)

 ### Argument Formats